remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

         - An array of remote list ids that are being synced

 ### SetSyncedLists
-Set the task lists that should be synced, this also refreshes the reminders
+Set the lists that should be synced, this also refreshes the reminders
 - Parameters (as)
     - list-ids
         - Type: as